 Question: Where can I find more information about developing a fellowship program for the purpose of training physicians for the subspecialty of clinical informatics?

-Answer: In February, 2014, the Accreditation Council for Graduate Medical Education (ACGME) released its Program Requirements for Graduate Medical Education in Clinical Informatics.
+Answer: : In February, 2014, the Accreditation Council for Graduate Medical Education (ACGME) released its Program Requirements for Graduate Medical Education in Clinical Informatics.
 Although a resident from any specialty may apply for these fellowships, the clinical informatics fellowship must be overseen by an ACGME-accredited residency program from one of the following specialties: Anesthesiology, Diagnostic Radiology, Emergency Medicine, Family Medicine, Internal Medicine, Medical Genetics, Pathology, Pediatrics, or Preventive Medicine).
-The full description of the ACGME Program Requirements for graduate medical education in clinical informatics is here: http://www.acgme.org/acgmeweb/Portals/0/PFAssets/ProgramRequirements/381...
+The full description of the ACGME Program Requirements for graduate medical education in clinical informatics can be found by searching the ACGME site at www.acgme.org.
 The ACGME’s Residency Review Committee for Pediatrics accredited the first clinical informatics fellowship, the Stanford Medicine Clinical Informatics Fellowship.
-It will be offered through The Division of Systems Medicine in the Department of Pediatrics at Stanford University School of Medicine.
+It is offered through The Division of Systems Medicine in the Department of Pediatrics at Stanford University School of Medicine.